ovh/docs/pages/platform/public-cloud/create_instance_in_control_panel/guide.en-gb.md

 Once you have confirmed that all of the information you have entered is correct, click the `Create an instance`{.action} button to finish creating your new instance.
 Your instance may take a few minutes to provision.

-## Conclusion
+### Conclusion

 Having read this article, you should be able to provision an instance on your public cloud project via the OVHcloud Control Panel.
-For further reading about what you can do with your instance, please check out our articles on the [Public Cloud Services](https://docs.ovh.com/gb/en/public-cloud/){.external} support page.
+For further reading about what you can do with your instance, please check out our articles on the [Public Cloud Services](https://docs.ovh.com/gb/en/public-cloud/){.external} documentation page.

 ## Go further